Andy and Lib Wilson are the proud owners and creators of Kasabushi Camp in the stunning Central Kafue National Park, Zambia.

 So, in 2010 they decided to make their dream a reality and started on the long and winding road that has led them, eventually, to where they are today.
 After many visits to the Kafue National Park, Andy pin-pointed the perfect location for the camp using Google Earth and an intrepid imagination.
 It took another three years to find their way through the bureaucracy and paperwork but their steely determination, passion and patience paid off.

 In February 2014 they started building their dream camp on the west bank of the Kafue River – the real hard work!
-Kasabushi Campsite opened in the April the same year and has proved very extremely popular with self-drivers.
-Andy and Lib have now completed their Bush Camp with two chalets and guests are loving what they have created.
+Kasabushi Campsite opened in April the same year and has proved very extremely popular with self-drivers.
+Andy and Lib have now completed their Bush Camp with two tented chalets and guests are loving what they have created.

 So many visitors comment on the feel of the camp, the personal touches and thought that has gone into its creation.
 Kasabushi Camp is a labour of love and dedication and is the true heart of the Kafue National Park.